ivettevaldez/c-projects/README.md

 # C-Projects
-All referent to C projects.
+All related to C projects.